cerylean/alexa/README.md

 #####  N-grams

-N-grams are a continues sequence of n number of words.
+N-grams are a continuous sequence of n number of words.
 In certain cases, it is better to analyze text using sequences of words in order to derive a more complete context of meaning.

 **Example of a bi-gram:**